endurantgames/cosmiclegends/src/classes/monarch.md

 Remote Palace

-:   You have a base of operations in your distant monarchy.
+:   You have a hidden base of operations somewhere in your distant
+    monarchy.
     When you make a skill roll in that base, add 2 to the dice pool.

 Exotic Weaponry